geleto/cascador-ai/README.md

 -   **You want to expose utilities:** Provide helper functions (e.g., `formatDate`, `calculateTotal`) to your scripts and templates.

 ### `Tools`: For Developer-Defined Functionality
-`create.Tools` provides a clean, type-safe way to expose custom functionality to your AI workflows.
+`create.Tool` provides a clean, type-safe way to expose custom functionality to your AI workflows.

 **Use When:**
 -   **The workflow is unpredictable**: You can't know ahead of time what the user will ask.
 The LLM must infer intent and select the appropriate tool (e.g., `getWeather` vs. `sendEmail`).